MARUTHI254/Blikit_pbi_project/README.md

 Dashboard/report development
 Insights Generation

-### BUSINESS REQUIRMENTS
+## BUSINESS REQUIRMENTS
 To conduct a compressive analysis of blikit sales performance, customer satisfaction and inventory distribution to identify key insights and opportunities for optimization using various KPI and visualization in Power BI.

-#### KPI REQUIRMENTS
+** KPI REQUIRMENTS: **
-1.Total sales : the revenue generated from items sold.
+### 1.Total sales : the revenue generated from items sold.
-2.average sales: the average revenue per sale
+### 2.average sales: the average revenue per sale
-3.Number of items: the total count of different items sold.
+### 3.Number of items: the total count of different items sold.
-4.Average Rating: the average customer rating for items sold.
+### 4.Average Rating: the average customer rating for items sold.

-##### CHARTS REQUIRMENTS
+#### CHARTS REQUIRMENTS
 1.Total sales by Fat content:
  objective : analyze the impact of fat content on total sales additional KPI Metrix: assess how other KPIs(average sales, number of items, average rating) vary with